 In animal models, the antidiabetic activity of rosiglitazone was shown to be mediated by increased sensitivity to insulin's action in the liver, muscle, and adipose tissue.
 Pharmacologic studies in animal models indicate that rosiglitazone improves sensitivity to insulin in muscle and adipose tissue and inhibits hepatic gluconeogenesis.
 The expression of the insulin-regulated glucose transporter GLUT-4 was increased in adipose tissue.
 Rosiglitazone did not induce hypoglycemia in animal models of type 2 diabetes and/or impaired glucose tolerance.

-Table 9.
-Summary of Meana Lipid Changes in a 32-Week
+Table 8: Summary of Meana Lipid Changes in

-Trial of AVANDAMET in Patients with Type 2 Diabetes Mellitus Who Have Inadequate
+a 32-Week Trial of AVANDAMET in Patients With Type 2 Diabetes Mellitus who Have

 |Total Cholesterol (mg/dL)|